-Nearly five years ago, Congress and the Trump administration made a bold, bipartisan promise to invest in our national parks.
-Since then, the Great American Outdoors Act has delivered, enabling the Park Service to tackle more than 560 high-priority repair and maintenance projects nationwide.
+Five years ago, Congress and the Trump administration made a bold, bipartisan promise to invest in our national parks.
+Since then, the Great American Outdoors Act has delivered, enabling the Park Service to tackle more than 600 high-priority repair and maintenance projects nationwide, while also creating more than 72,500 jobs and contributing more than $8 billion to local economies.

 Urge Congress to keep this work going.